Last Updated on October 2, 2023 by Igor Karni

 Various studies have shown that a person will burn around 400 calories per hour when running.
 Bear in mind this number is also dependent on the person’s body weight and other factors, which may require further distance covered to burn that number of calories.

-In comparison, riding an e-Bike results in around 300 calories burnt per hour, which means that there’s only a difference of around 100 calories between the two, showing that e-Biking compares quite well to running.
+In comparison, riding e-bike results in around 300 calories burnt per hour, which means that there’s only a difference of around 100 calories between the two, showing that e-biking compares quite well to running.
 Of course, riders can also increase their intensity in order to burn more calories per hour, too.

-Another study has shown that long-distance runners have a much higher percentage of muscle damage (133% to 404%), inflammation levels (up to 256%), and muscle soreness (up to 87%) in the following 38 hours of recovery period than cyclists do (source).
+Another study has shown that long-distance runners have a much higher percentage of muscle damage (133% to 404%), inflammation levels (up to 256%), and muscle soreness (up to 87%) in the following 38 hours of recovery period than cyclists do.

 This is likely because running is a high-impact sport (particularly on the knees, hips, feet, and ankles), and this type of impact can be tough on the immune system.